Prayers and tears: Silvio Berlusconi's death draws tributes, even from his critics

 — European Commission President Ursula von der Leyen tweeted about her sadness.
 Berlusconi “led Italy in a time of political transition and since then continued to shape his beloved country.
 I extend my condolences to his family and the Italian people.”

 — Italian Foreign Minister Antonio Tajani, Berlusconi's top Forza Italia official, said the late premier was a “precious engine of ideas.”
-“Berlusconi changed the history of our country.”
+“Berlusconi changed the history of our country," he said.

+— Fabrizio Marazzo, spokesman for Italy’s Gay Party, recalled Berlusconi as “a liberal person who contributed to the dissemination of LGBT+ issues on his television networks,” including the first television interviews in Italy with gays, lesbians, bisexuals and trans people.
+Still, Marazzo noted that Berlusconi’s solidarity on the political front sometimes wavered.
+In 2010, buffeted by sex scandals over his partying with women decades younger, Berlusconi offended many with his remark that it was “better to be passionate about a beautiful girl than a gay.”

 Credit: AP